 4 – Recycled bricks were used in The Landing

-Disney is big on conservation and adding history to their development projects.
+Disney is big on conservation and adding history to its development projects.
 When The Landing was being built, more than 57,000 recycled bricks were used.
 They were from Rollins College which was located close to the area.
 They were used in the hardscape for the area.

 3 – Special care was used to bring out the Spanish Revival architecture in the Town Center area.